 This coverage is a distant second.
 It will not stack on top of the at-fault driver’s coverage.
 For example, if you are hit by a Farm Bureau insured driver with $25,000.00 in coverage and you have $25,000.00 of this type of coverage, then your insurance company is in the shadow of the at-fault driver’s coverage and $25,000.00 is the maximum insurance money available.
 (Your policy minus at-fault policy yields coverage available)

-Many people choose to save themselves money and it is only after they are seriously injured in a car accident in Atlanta that they discovery that “full coverage” does not include Uninsured Motorist Coverage.
+Many people choose to save themselves money and it is only after they are seriously injured in a car accident that they discovered that “full coverage” does not include Uninsured Motorist Coverage.
 Review your policy and make sure you have it.
 Our Atlanta car accident attorney can help you with the questions you have.

 Key Things to Know With Georgia Uninsured and Underinsured Insurance

 Since OCGA 33-7-11 requires an insurance company to get the customer to make a written choice to have lower uninsured limits than liability limits, if I was not given that option, how much insurance do I have?

 The answer is if the insurance company does not have a written selection from you to carry lower UM limits than liability limits, then the UM limits come up to the liability limits so they match.

 I recently wrote a paper for attorneys on UM Insurance to help them through the process.
 I am including it below for further reading.